Student mobility for studies

 Detailed information on foreign receiving institution is available from the respective coordinators of the departments/institutes of the Faculty of Science (see the list here), the guarantors

-The experience of students who studied at a specific university is very useful.
-Older final reports are available.
+The experience of students who studied at a specific university is very useful – e.g. we recommend contacting the Erasmus Club of the Faculty of Science – email@example.com .
+Then, older final reports are available.
 Newer final reports, that can be searched by university, city, country, academic year, or by the students’ home faculty are published on the website www.charlesabroad.cz.
 In addition to conventional tips relating to studies, you can also find here a lot of practical information relating to accommodation, finances, and insurance, among other topics (information is only in Czech language).

 You can use social media to contact local students.
 The non-profit organization ESN focuses on helping incoming foreign students and is available at many universities throughout Europe.
 The organization is made up of local students who provide support to foreign peers and organize events for them.
 You can find more useful information on your local ESN website and in social media.